ktorio/ktor-documentation/topics/server-bearer-auth.md

 }
 ```

-Note the name change: the classic provider uses `authenticate`, while the type-safe scheme uses `validate`, like
+Note the name change: the classic provider uses `authenticate`, while the type-safe scheme uses `validate`, like other
-every other type-safe scheme.
+type-safe schemes.
 It returns your principal type, or `null` if authentication fails.

 You can also set `authHeader` to read the token from somewhere other than the `Authorization` header, and
 `authSchemes` to accept schemes other than `Bearer`.
 For the full API, see [](server-typed-auth.md).